CongWang141/my_website/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
-description: This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
+description: We can get in contact by submitting this html form, I will reply you in email as soon as I can.
+Or we can get connected by all those social media.
 draft: false
-formspree_form_id: id-from-formspree
+formspree_form_id: cong.wang@uniroma1.it
 layout: split-right
-name: Contact Us Form
+name: Contact Me Form
 show_poweredby_formspree: true
 show_social_links: true
 submit_button_label: Send Message